Rhoban/onshape-to-robot/README.md

 * `onshape-to-robot-edit-shape`: a tool that runs OpenSCAD with proper configuration to allow you editing the pure shape approximation of some mesh manually
 * `onshape-to-robot-bullet`: simple test that can run your robot in a simulation once it's imported.
 Pass `-f` to make the base of your robot fixed (if it is a robotic arm for example).
-If a joint name ends with `_speed`, it will control it with speed instead of position.
+  * If a joint name ends with `_speed`, it will control its with speed instead of position.
+  * If a joint name ends with `_passive`, it will not be controlled.
+  * If a joint specify its limits, they will be used for side sliders.
 * `onshape-to-robot-clear-cache`: clearing the cache of API requests (used to speed up re-runs)